aurotripathy/daydream/README.md

 # DayDream

-DayDream is a gradio app ofor Dreambooth
+DayDream is a gradio app over Dreambooth